 More transparency is occurring, much by force.
 Suppliers are looking for ways to satisfy customer demands while protecting IP and trade secrets.
-Customers are frustrated and skeptical of the chemical industry's reluctance to be open and transparent.
+Customers have the critical need to mitigate the risk in handling or selling products with unknown ingredients that could be COCs.